The CIPD makes a case for reforming the apprenticeship levy and increasing investment in workplace skills

 Some differences in terms of the level of funding provided and training required exist in England, Scotland, Wales and Northern Ireland, but the core features of the apprenticeship model remain the same across the four UK nations.
 In Scotland apprenticeships are known as Modern Apprenticeships.

-From April 2017, a new apprenticeship levy applies to all UK employers with an annual wage bill of £3 million or more, whether or not they offer apprenticeships themselves.
-Our podcast explores the impact of the levy on organisations and what it could mean for employers of all sizes.
-This infographic gives a visual overview and our guide to the apprenticeship levy helps HR and L&D professionals understand how the apprenticeship levy will work and the funding rules.
+Since April 2017, an apprenticeship levy applies to all UK employers with an annual wage bill of £3 million or more, whether or not they offer apprenticeships themselves.
+Our podcast explored the impact of the levy on organisations and what it could mean for employers of all sizes.
+This infographic gives a visual overview.

 Our report Assessing the early impact of the apprenticeship levy – employers’ perspective explores employer views and attitudes towards the levy, their likely reaction in terms of their investment in apprenticeships, as well as the likely effect on their wider learning and development strategies.
 In Making apprenticeships future-fit, we’ve also recently raised concerns that the levy, and other funding reforms, has led employers to increasingly concentrate their investment on existing employees, who are often already highly experienced and qualified, meaning that younger people lose out.

-Employers can access and manage their funds through an online apprenticeship service run by the Skills Funding Agency.
+In England, employers can access and manage their funds through an online apprenticeship service run by the Education and Skills Funding Agency.
 The funds can only be used toward the cost of apprenticeship training and end-point assessments.
-Levy paying employers who do not expect to use all their available funds can transfer up to 25% to their supply chain.
+Levy paying employers who do not expect to use all their available funds can transfer up to 25% to other employers.

 UK apprenticeships are a devolved matter.
-This means levy monies paid by employers in the devolved regions of Scotland, Wales and Northern Ireland will be allocated to the relevant devolved authority and deployed according to their specific strategy/process.
+This means levy monies paid by employers in the devolved regions of Scotland, Wales and Northern Ireland are allocated to the relevant devolved authority and deployed according to their specific strategy/process.

 Useful contacts and further reading